 The trap-influenced country rap track spent nineteen weeks at number on the Billboard Hot 100 chart, making it the longest-running number one single in the chart’s history – an incredible accolade.

-The young artist followed up ‘Old Town Road’ with singles ‘Panini’ and ‘Rodeo,’ releasing his debut album Montero in 2021.
+The young rapper followed up ‘Old Town Road’ with singles ‘Panini’ and ‘Rodeo,’ releasing his debut album Montero in 2021.

 His 2021 singles ‘Montero (Call Me By Your Name)’ and ‘Industry Baby’ with Jack Harlow also topped the Billboard Hot 100, cementing Lil Nas X’s place in the country rap scene.
 Lil Nas X is undoubtedly one of the most promising country rappers of the new generation.